A Simplicial Approach to Stratified Homotopy Theory: Characterizing the model structure on

 \begin{defin} The functor $\sd_P\colon \sS_P\to \sS_P$ has a right adjoint $\Ex_P(X)$, with $\Ex_P(X)_J=\Hom(\sd_P(\Delta^J),X)$.
 For $X$ a filtered simplicial set, we write $\iota_X\colon X\hookrightarrow \Ex_P(X)$ for the adjoint of $l.v_P\colon \sd_P(X)\to X$.
 And we define $\Exi_P(X)$ as the colimit of the diagram

 \end{defin}

 \begin{remarque} Definitions \ref{FilteredSubdivision} and \ref{FilteredLastVertex} might seem arbitrary complicated.
-Indeed, given any filtered simplicial set $X\to N(P)$, we could have defined its subdivision as $sd(X)$ with the filtration given by the composition $sd(X)\to X\to N(P)$.
+Indeed, given any filtered simplicial set $X\to N(P)$, we could have defined its subdivision as $\sd(X)$ with the filtration given by the composition $\sd(X)\to X\to N(P)$ - equivalently, by $\sd(X)\to\sd(N(P))\to N(P)$) - see Example \ref{ExampleNaiveSubdivision}.
 However, with this definition, and the associated definition of $\Exi_P$, Theorem \ref{ExFibrant}, stating that $\Exi_P(X)$ is fibrant, would not hold.
 See remark \ref{WhereWeNeedFilteredSubdivision}. \end{remarque}